MerlijnWajer/TInance/doc/financial.rst

 * Amount of money paid
 * Amount of months paid for in this transaction (typically 1)
 * Date of the transaction
+* Optional: A hash of the transaction used for identification when importing

 The database is SQLite3 and stored in ``tidb/db.db``.
 **If the database does not exist yet, it is created by the frontend and will be